-We provide career development and advisement support to all current students enrolled at the Rollins School of Public Health.
-The Office of Career Development collaborates with RSPH faculty and staff, as well as federal, global, state, and local public health agencies to facilitate networking and career opportunities for our students.
+We provide career professional development services for all current students enrolled in a degree seeking program at the Rollins School of Public Health.
+The Office of Career Development collaborates with employers and alumni in various realms including private, federal, state, and local public health agencies to facilitate networking and career opportunities for our students.

-The Office of Career Development is centered solely on supporting, training and guiding students for entering public health practice.
-Career Development offers both events and services to help students prepare for professional careers in public health.
-The Office provides personalized attention and assistance during the career process, including identifying career goals and skills through individual coaching sessions, interviewing, and networking techniques.
+The Office of Career Development is focused on supporting the professional development of our students to advance their careers in public health.
+The Office provides personalized attention and assistance during the two-year program including exploring career goals and interests through individual coaching sessions, networking opportunities, and employer information sessions.

-Networking, writing cover letters and resumes, preparing for job interviews, and learning to negotiate are crucial skills when job searching.
-The Office of Career Development has collected resources in these areas for our students and alumni.
+Networking, resumes, job search strategies, preparing for job interviews, and learning to negotiate are crucial skills in your professional development.
+The Office of Career Development has created resources in all these areas for our students and alumni.
 Click here to access these resources.

 Congratulations on your admission into the Rollins School of Public Health!
 The Office of Career Development is committed to providing advisement and programs designed to assist you in your career development and professionalism journey.
 The Office of Career Development will work with you in exploring and utilizing career strategies and career resources in order to advance your professionalism to create a successful public health career.

 Each incoming RSPH student signs the Office of Career Development “Professional Partnership Agreement” in tandem with the RSPH Student Honor and Conduct Code, which provides professional development guidelines for graduate students of the Rollins School of Public Health.
 This agreement reflects the input of the RSPH Community, including alumni, faculty, staff, and external partners, as well as demonstrates the expectations of OCD.
 The Office of Career Development diligently nurtures existing alumni and employer relationships.

 Adhering to these guidelines below protects the integrity and sustainability of Rollins’ resources for you and your fellow classmates.